sjsrey/ors/ors.md

 ### Open Publishing

 There are signs that alternative open models for scientific publishing are beginning to get traction.
-A recent example that I had exerience with was the publication of the conference proceedings for the 2013 Scientific Computing with Python (SciPy2013) conference.
+A recent example that I had experience with was the publication of the conference proceedings for the 2013 Scientific Computing with Python (SciPy2013) conference.
 The entire process was produced using open source tools, including GitHub for file submission, reviewing and ultimately publishing.
 Authors were provided with templates to build their papers and these templates using *ReStructuredText* were made available via a *forking* of the proceedings GitHub repository.
 When their paper was ready for submission, the authors issued a *pull request*.
 Once the pull request was merged, the editors contacted referees via a web form and the reviews were then integrated into the GitHub repository.
 Authors were then asked to respond to the comments and submit a new pull request for the revised version.
 The final accepted versions of the papers were published in the proceedings [@scipy:2013vn] as an open-access publication distributed under the terms of the *Creative Commons Attribution License*.

 Several aspects of this process are worth noting.
 The process relied on technologies that were already familiar to this community of scholars who use code repositories for collaboration on the development of scientific software on a regular basis.
 In addition to the technologies,  the traditional roles of author, reviewer, and editor were mapped into those of participants in an open source software development model is innovative.
 In this model developers (authors) wishing to contribute a new software feature (article) to a field issue a pull request (submission) to the project (journal).
 That pull request (manuscript submission) is then reviewed by the community (editor and reviewers) and bug reports (referee reports) are submitted.
 The developer (author) then incorporates the feedback from the bug report (reviews) into the manuscript and updates the pull request (revision submission).